 Stuart Appelbaum made the above deduction from a letter Dr. King wrote on September 29, 1967, to then president of JLC, Adolph Held.

 It’s also reported that in 1963, Dr. King in his address at the Conference on the Status of Jews in Soviet Jews, said: “I cannot stand idly by, even though I live in the United States, and even though I happen to be an American Negro, and not be concerned about what happens to my brothers and sisters who happens to be Jews in Soviet Russia,” (reported by ADL website).

-How true are these quotes - can be judged by King’s another famous pro-Zionisn document, ‘Letter to an Anti-Zionist Friend‘, which according to Tim Wise, an anti-racism Jew – was a hoax and distortion of Dr. King statement.
-Tim Wise claims that Dr. King never said that “criticism of Zionism is tentamount to antisemitism, and likens those who criticise Jewish nationalim as manifested in Israel, to those who trample the rights of Black”.
-Wise called Zionists’ claim,as “Heady stuff, and 100 percent bullshit“.
+How true are these quotes – can be judged by King’s another famous pro-Zionism document, ‘Letter to an Anti-Zionist Friend‘, which according to Tim Wise, an anti-racism Jew – was a hoax and distortion of Dr. King statement.
+Tim Wise claims that Dr. King never said that “criticism of Zionism is tantamount to antisemitism, and likens those who criticize Jewish nationalism as manifested in Israel, to those who trample the rights of Black”.
+Wise called Zionists’ claim as “Heady stuff, and 100 percent bullshit“.

 Dr. King’s association with some Zionist Jews go back to January 1957 when Dr. King and some Christian leaders behind the Montgomery Bus Boycott assembled in Atlanta, Georgia and established the Southern Christian Leadership Conference (SCLC).
 One of the co-founder of the SCLC was Jewish radical Stanely Levison.
 He was an official of pro-Israel American Jewish Congress (AJC) and lead a campaign in support of Jewish couple, Julius and Ethel Rosenberg, who were executed for treason against United states in 1953.